-18. Prior to the commencement of the development, details of a scheme to install infrastructure, to facilitate charging for plug-in and other ultra-low emission vehicles within that phase of the development shall be submitted to and
+18. Prior to the commencement of the development, details of a scheme to install infrastructure, to facilitate charging for plug-in and other ultra-low emission vehicles within the development shall be submitted to and agreed in writing by the local planning authority.
+The scheme shall include a timetable for implementation.